yan-michael/SWE-Interview-Questions/README.md

-# SWE Interview Questions 💻 🚀
+# Software Engineer Interview Questions 💻 🚀

 👋 Hi, I'm [Michael](https://www.linkedin.com/in/myan/)!
 I put together this interview guide with questions and resources I encountered over the course of 50+ technical interviews at companies anywhere from startups to FAANG to hedge funds.